Rusal suspends exports via Russia's biggest container operator: TransContainer CEO

-MOSCOW (Reuters) - Russia’s largest freight container operator, TransContainer said on Tuesday Russian aluminum giant Rusal had suspended exports through TransContainer’s system after Rusal was hit by U.S. sanctions
+MOSCOW, April 17 (Reuters) - Russia’s largest freight container operator, TransContainer said on Tuesday Russian aluminium giant Rusal had suspended exports through TransContainer’s system after Rusal was hit by U.S. sanctions

 “They (Rusal) do not know what to do yet, what is going on with them; that is why all transportation operations are suspended,” TransContainer’s chief executive Petr Baskakov told reporters in Moscow on Tuesday.